 Dr. Alma Roldan, Ph.D., C.Psych.

 Dr. Alma Roldan is a Clinical Psychologist registered with the College of Psychologists of Ontario and is a member of the Ontario Psychological Association and the Canadian Psychological Association.
-Dr. Roldan completed a Ph.D. in Clinical Psychology at the University of Windsor, an M.Sc. in Pharmacology at the University of Toronto (CAMH), and a Specialized Honours B.Sc. in Psychology at York University.
-Past training and clinical experiences include St. Joseph’s Healthcare Hospital, William Osler Hospital, Counselling and Psychological Services at the University of Toronto, and various private practice settings.
+Dr. Roldan completed a Ph.D. in Clinical Psychology at the University of Windsor, an M.Sc. in Pharmacology at the University of Toronto (CAMH), a Specialized Honours B.Sc. in Psychology at York University, and a B.Sc. in Human Biology at the University of Toronto.
+Dr. Roldan has worked in various clinical settings, including hospitals, outpatient mental health centres, private practices, and university health centres.

-Dr. Roldan is a co-founder at EPS and provides psychotherapy and assessment for adolescents, adults, couples, and families.
-Dr. Roldan has extensive training in a variety of treatment approaches, including cognitive behavioural therapy (CBT), client-centered, psychodynamic, and mindfulness psychotherapy.
-She has experience treating numerous presenting issues, including mood and anxiety disorders, relationship difficulties, and self-esteem/body-image concerns.
+Dr. Roldan is a co-founder at EPS and provides psychotherapy for adolescents, adults, couples, and families.
+Dr. Roldan has training in a variety of treatment approaches, including Cognitive Behavioural Therapy (CBT), Emotion-Focused Therapy (EFT), Acceptance and Commitment Therapy (ACT), and mindfulness therapy.
+She has experience treating numerous presenting issues, including depression, anxiety disorders (e.g., generalized anxiety, social anxiety, panic), relationship difficulties, grief, and burnout/work-stress.
 Dr. Roldan strives to provide caring, compassionate, and research-based treatment that is tailored specifically to meet each individual’s needs.

 Dr. Eduardo Roldan, Ph.D., C.Psych.

 Dr. Eduardo Roldan is a Clinical and School Psychologist registered with the College of Psychologists of Ontario and is a member of the Ontario Psychological Association.
 Dr. Roldan completed a Ph.D. and M.A in Clinical Psychology at Lakehead University.
 Past training experiences include positions at East Metro Youth Services, Thunder Bay Children's Centre, Dufferin-Peel District School Board, and a predoctoral internship at Surrey Place Centre in Toronto.
-While at Surrey Place, Dr. Roldan's primary rotation involved working with children with Autism Spectrum Disorder (ASD).
-This experience provided the groundwork for his current position as a member of the Toronto Catholic District School Board's Autism Team, where he works on a full-time basis.
+While at Surrey Place, Dr. Roldan's primary rotation involved working with children, youth, and adults with Autism Spectrum Disorder (ASD).
+For the last 3 years.
+Dr. Roldan has played a role in the development of future psychologists by supervising residents through the Toronto Area Residency Consortium (TARC) out of the University of Toronto.

-At EPS, Dr. Roldan conducts therapy and assessments for children and adolescents with a variety of presenting concerns.
-His experience includes supporting children and youth with anxiety, mood disorders, ADHD, aggression/anger, developmental disabilities, and interpersonal difficulties (e.g., with caregivers and/or peers).
+At EPS, Dr. Roldan serves as the Director of Child and Adolescent services.
+He provides support for children and youth with anxiety, mood disorders, ADHD, aggression/anger, developmental disabilities, and interpersonal difficulties (e.g., with caregivers and/or peers).
 Dr. Roldan also supports the development of effective parenting approaches and strategies.
 When working with individual clients, Dr. Roldan strives to employ evidence-based strategies within a cognitive behavioural framework that promotes the development of resiliency, coping skills, and self-identity.

-Dr. Kristine Iaboni is a Clinical and Counselling Psychologist in supervised practice, registered with the College of Psychologists of Ontario.
+Dr. Kristine Iaboni is a Clinical and Counselling Psychologist registered with the College of Psychologists of Ontario.
 She is a member of the Ontario Psychological Association and the International Association of Applied Psychology (IAAP).

 Dr. Iaboni completed a Ph.D. in Counselling Psychology at the University of Alberta, an M.A. in Counselling Psychology at McGill University, and a Specialized Honours B.A. in Psychology at Western University.
 Past training and clinical experiences include Psychological Services at Western University, Children’s Hospital in London Ontario, and Counselling and Psychological Services at the University of Alberta and Concordia University.